This post was originally published October 24, 2022. The following is new information added April 25, 2023.

 Life's challenges inform Jinelee's perspective

-Jinelee has overcome numerous very difficult personal challenges, but despite this, she says, “[My] focus [is] on people’s efforts.
+Jinelee has overcome many very difficult personal challenges, but despite this, she says, “[My] focus [is] on people’s efforts.
 I like to make others feel positive, empowered, worthy, appreciated, and supported.
 I am one that can communicate encouragement to help people move forward but also hold them accountable in a loving way when tough love is needed.
 It’s important to inspire one another, challenge one another in reaching our full potential and celebrate each other for our successes.”

 She is elated to have received the Women Techs Rock grant.
 Jinelee has worked incredibly hard to discover and be able to pursue her passion for a tech career.
 She is extremely grateful for this generous gift that will let her follow her passion, and hopefully inspire future women technicians!